 - Mary Burroughs, Director of Human Resources

 The committee meets quarterly during the school year.
-Meetings will occur the first Monday of the month in October, December, March, and May.
+Meetings will occur on the first Monday of the month in November, March and May with the exception of January due to winter break.

 The Special Education Community Advisory Council (SECAC) advises the director of student services regarding current issues, program development, parental concerns and involvement and departmental priorities.
 Its mission is to provide input to the Bloomington department of special education, to serve as a communication link with the Bloomington community at large, to advocate for high quality educational programs for all learners, and to assure the implementation of the district and special education mission to all students in the Bloomington Public Schools.